tj-wells/coti-docker-method/README.md

 # COTI Node Docker Installation Method

-Purpose: Provide an easy method to install, upgrade and maintain testnet nodes with Docker containers.
+Purpose: Provide an easy method to install, upgrade and maintain testnet nodes, with automatic SSL certificates, using Docker.

-This method is only supported for testnet nodes at present.

 # Usage Instructions